 The four types of work

-- Business Projects (like Phoenix and later Unicorn)
+- Business Projects (like the Phoenix Project and later Unicorn)

 - Changes (here in the sense of vendor upgrades etc)

 - Internal IT Projects

 Due to “technical dept” and terrible processes, most of the work done is “Unplanned Work”.